NVIDIA HistoryA Timeline of Innovation

 Audi selects NVIDIA GPUs to power the navigation and entertainment systems in all its vehicles worldwide.

 - NVIDIA launches Tegra 2, the world's first dual-core mobile processor, which the first Android tablets are built on.

 NVIDIA acquires Icera, enabling it to offer both application and baseband processors, the two most important in mobile computing.

 A six-year cross-licensing agreement with Intel wins NVIDIA $1.5 billion in licensing fees.

-Quadro GPUs again power all Academy Award nominees in the "Best Visual Effects" category, including Inception and Harry Potter and the Deathly Hallows: Part 1.
+Quadro GPUs again power all Academy Award nominees for "Best Visual Effects," including Inception and Harry Potter and the Deathly Hallows: Part 1.

 "Project Denver," a custom CPU based on the ultra-efficient ARM architecture, is unveiled at CES.

 - Oak Ridge National Laboratory rolls out Titan, world's top supercomputer, powered by Kepler-based NVIDIA Tesla GPUs.